alix-dumoulin/just-another-ds-blog/content/post/2020-02-05-hacking-disinformation-with-the-eu.md

 ## Our solution

-In a team of 3, we created a Shiny dashboard (R) which allows users to explore the database and have an overview of its content.
+With [Alexa Pavluic](https://scholar.google.com/citations?user=uMYtv9cAAAAJ) and [Corrie Bartelheimer](https://www.samples-of-thoughts.com), we created a Shiny dashboard (R) which allows users to explore the database and have an overview of its content.

 ![shiny-page](/images/shiny.png)